 Certain section of the track offer little in the way of available run-off, and the cement walls are more than willing to pluck wheels and wings off cars if the drivers make a mistake.
 Historically, the race has claimed plenty of casualties and thrown up more than a few surprise results.

 The most popular section of the track are the high-speed Turn 11 and 12 sweeps at the back of the circuit, which are taken at well over 140mph.
+Despite the circuit being run on public roads, the track layout and fixtures have remained largely unchanged, with the exception of the Turn 11/12 complex, which has had new exit kerbing installed.

 The History Bit